kovzhu/mySite/DEPLOYMENT_GUIDE.md

 # Upload to server (example using scp)
 scp all_photos_*.zip user@your-server.com:/tmp/

-# On server
+# On server - navigate to project ROOT directory (where mySite folder is)
-cd /path/to/your/mySite
+cd /path/to/your/project-root/
 unzip /tmp/all_photos_*.zip

 # Restart your application if needed